-- Detect off hook. - Apply dial tone when off hook is detected or when specified by the provisioned digit map. - Collect dialed digits as specified in the provisioned digit map. - Process the actions specified in the provisioned digit map. - Initiate a SIP session, as specified in [PKT 24.229].

-• Encode and decode RTP and RTCP packets as defined in [CODEC-MEDIA].
+- Detect off hook. - Apply dial tone when off hook is detected or when specified by the provisioned digit map. - Collect dialed digits as specified in the provisioned digit map. - Process the actions specified in the provisioned digit map. - Initiate a SIP session, as specified in [PKT 24.229]. - Encode and decode RTP and RTCP packets as defined in [CODEC-MEDIA]. - In the IP packets carrying the media sent from the UE towards the network, set the DSCP field to the provisioned Non-Emergency media DSCP Value defined in Table 4.

-When a UE sends an INVITE to initiate a session, the UE MUST populate the offer SDP as per the feature data SDP Parameters and value defined in Table 4.
+When a UE sends an INVITE to initiate a session, the UE MUST offer the codecs in the SDP using the Preferred network codec list defined in Table 4.